 For €7, adults can visit the Cathedral, climb the tower and also visit the Church of San Miguel which is another historically important landmark in Jerez.
 For great views of the Cathedral, make sure to keep your eyes peeled when visiting the Alcázar!

-As the Cathedral is open to visitors in the afternoon, it is best to visit this attraction after lunch as both the Alcázar and Sherry Tasting is only possible to do in the morning for most of the time (Bodega Diez Merito have an early afternoon tour starting at 2:15 a couple of days of the week).
+As the Cathedral is open to visitors in the afternoon, it is best to visit this attraction after lunch as both the Alcázar and Sherry Tasting is only possible to do in the morning for most of the time.

 Jerez and Cadiz Day Trip from Seville